skylight-hq/skylight.digital/pages/toolkits/data-sharing-playbook/01-introduction.md

  * [Preparing a Successful Data Request](/work/toolkits/data-sharing-playbook/preparing-a-successful-data-request)
  * [Identify the type of legal data sharing agreement you’ll need](/work/toolkits/data-sharing-playbook/responding-to-data-requests#identify-the-type-of-legal-data-sharing-agreement-you-will-need)

-Finally, we recommend that both parties read the guidance on [tranferring data](/work/toolkits/data-sharing-playbook/transferring-data) before transferring data to preserve the confidentiality and integrity of the data being shared.
+Finally, we recommend that all agencies read the guidance on [tranferring data](/work/toolkits/data-sharing-playbook/transferring-data) before transferring data to preserve the confidentiality and integrity of the data being shared.